Ap0c/didactylos/README.md

 A collection of teaching tools designed to allow educators to produce web-oriented educational content.
 Current development focuses on Physics content specifically.
 Built using nwjs (previously node-webkit).

-# Components (In Development)
+# Components

 ## Markdown Editor

 An editor for building the content, based around the Markdown language.
-Will incorporate live previews and MathML rendering of equations.
+Incorporates live HTML previews and equations rendering.

 ## Animator

-A tool for creating animations and diagrams using the HTML5 canvas element.
+A tool for creating diagrams using the HTML5 canvas element.
 These will be embedded in the content created in the editor.

 ## Static Site Generator